 The benefits experienced by the HEIs focussed on the development of networks with local employers and the establishment of a culture of placement activity in institutions where this had not previously existed.
 Although there were few cases where the placement had established new links between the HEI and the employer, there was evidence that the placement played a role in cementing existing relationships and extending them into new areas of activity.
-There was evidence that there had been some problems in instituting the work placements programme, and these were not helped by the slender funding of the programme, high turn-over of staff and lack of networking between the staff who managed the placements on a day-to-day basis, but in most cases, these problems had been overcome.
-There were clear indications that the scheme had been beneficial and hopes that it would be possible to build on existing activity and develop areas of particular expertise.
+Continuity of staff plays an important role in this, and is an issue for HEIs and funders who plan to continue placement activities.